Indian Child Welfare Act

 Dawn McElwain, ICWA Director

-The Drop in Center is committed to facilitate and establish a positive quality of life emotionally, physically, spiritually and mentally in the Community.
+The Health and Wellness Center is committed to facilitate and establish a positive quality of life emotionally, physically, spiritually and mentally in the Community.

 The Indian Child Welfare Act or ICWA as it is known is a Federal Law enacted by Congress in 1978.
 This law was enacted because many Indian children were being removed from their families and their Tribe and placed with non-Indian families and as a result, the tribe lost members and the children lost their ties to their culture and their heritage.
 The goal of the Indian Child Welfare Act office is to keep the Indian Family intact by providing services designed to prevent the removal of Indian children from their families, tribe and their culture.